null

 Best Leather Straps for the Grande Reverso (20mm and 22mm)

 Brown vintage two-stitch calfskin at 20mm for the Ultra Thin and at 22mm for the Duoface — the most characterful combination for the larger references.
-The wider strap reads with more authority on the larger cases.

 Classic flat calfskin in black at 20mm or 22mm — the most formally correct combination.